 Oxford college heads claim everything from visits to exclusive gentlemen’s clubs to toilet brushes on expenses, Cherwell can reveal, with one warden racking up almost £25,000 in expenses over a single financial year.

-The expense details, gathered by Freedom of Information (FoI) requests, uncover the global exploits of college principals, masters, and rectors.
-However, limited responses from over half of colleges will raise further questions on the transparency of Oxford University’s finances.
+The expense details, gathered by Freedom of Information (FOI) requests, uncover the global exploits of college principals, masters, and rectors.
+However, the fact that over half of colleges failed to respond will raise further questions on the transparency of the University of Oxford’s finances.

 In April 2016, the former warden of New College, Sir Curtis Price, spent £735.22 at the Knickerbocker Club – the famously secretive New York gentlemen’s club, whose previous members include President Franklin D. Roosevelt – which he charged to college expenses.

 Three days later, he splashed almost £500 at the Chicago branch of Soho House – a global chain of highly selective private members’ clubs, whose London branch played host to Prince Harry and Meghan Markle’s first date.
 The bill was, once again, footed by New College.

 This was in between a stay at a deluxe Washington D.C. mega-hotel, the Omni Shoreham, where he charged £736.50 to his expenses.